 Most of Tallinn University's buildings are located in the centre of the city (kesklinn).
 Institute of Health Sciences and Sports and Department of Craft situate in Kristiine district.
 On real estate web pages, choose "County" – Harjumaa, "City" – Tallinn, "kesklinn" for city centre, "vanalinn" for Old Town, see also Map of Tallinn.
 Prices vary depending on location, so you might want to check districts that are further away from the University, if you are interested in finding a cheaper flat.

-Organisations specializing in offering accommodation for students:
+Organisations specializing in offering accommodation to students:

 Real estate web sites:

 Using a real estate agent/specialist might be useful as many landlords might not speak English.
 Bigger companies usually have agents who have sufficient language skills.
 Real estate agents are also familiar with local laws and it can be useful to consult one in order to understand the lease agreement in detail before signing it.
 However, brokers usually require a service fee which is usually equivalent to the amount of one month's rent + VAT (20%).
-Here are some real estate brokers/specialists who would be happy to help you:

 The Estonian Association of Real Estate Companies has a list of trusted estate agencies where you can find more agencies and brokers.
 When renting with the help of a rental agency, be aware that for the first month you'll have to pay a) the first month's rent in advance, b) the security deposit* and c) the broker's fee, which in total can amount to three to four times the price of your actual rent.